Zymbit-Docs/docs/content/bootware/_index.md

   * Once in initramfs, zbunlock is invoked to connect to the HSM and to decrypt LUKS credentials that have been previously injected into initramfs. /root is mounted.

   * Once boot is complete, boot counter is reset.
-If the boot fails, and the system reboots for whichever reason, the process is repeats with boot counter incrementing.
+If the boot fails, and the system reboots for whichever reason, the process repeats with boot counter incrementing.

 - If the boot counter has exceeded the threshold, rollback occurs: